 I have since been involved in a few research projects.
 These include conceptualising and writing about Hated Speech and the Costs of Freedom in India (2022), which is now part of Columbia University’s Global Freedom of Expression curriculum.
 Further, as part of a multi-country team, I researched for and coauthored Gender-sensitive AI Policy in Southeast Asia (2023).
 From 2021 to 2023, I was a Country Expert (India) for the multi-country European Research Council-funded Bottom-up Initiatives and Anti-Corruption Technologies (BIT-ACT) project housed at the University of Bologna, Italy.

-In my research and praxis this far, I have drawn on public pedagogy as a normative guiding principle.
-In keeping with this, I submitted a white paper on media policy for a national consultation with the Government of India in 2018, and contributed opinion and think pieces to newspapers and institutional websites on education and media technology policies, and data governance and democracy.
+In terms of extending my academic work to the public and engaging with diverse stakeholders, I was part of a national consultation with the Government of India in 2018.
+I have also contributed opinion and think pieces to newspapers and institutional websites on education and media technology policies, and data governance and democracy.